chrisdaish/docker-vlc/README.md

 Changelog
 ---------
 ```
+v1.2
+* Optional environment variables 'ARGS' and 'FILE' can now be passed into the container.
+For example: -e ARGS='--loop' -e FILE='/home/vlc/Documents/sampleVideo.mp4'

 v1.1
 * Added audio passthrough, however this requires the --privileged argument to be set.
 This should be used with caution.